-When business owners think about continuity planning, many tend to limit the scope of their plans to simple IT recovery and emergency preparedness.
+When business owners think about creating a business continuity plan, many tend to limit the scope of their plans to simple IT recovery and emergency preparedness.

 In reality, a well-designed business continuity plan impacts nearly every aspect of your business health.
 So while emergency relief and IT disaster recovery are important elements, they should be only a part of your overall business continuity plan.

-Consider how your current plan is equipped to address your company’s resilience to and recovery from disruptions and disasters in these nine critical areas:
+Consider how your current business continuity plan is equipped to address your company’s resilience to and recovery from disruptions and disasters in these nine critical areas:

 1) Emergency Management

 Do your employees know how to respond in the event of a fire, a natural disaster, a lockdown situation, or a medical emergency?

 Most business continuity planners are aware of the need for basic emergency management.
 As a starting point, personnel should have access to emergency procedures, know who is in charge in the event of any type of emergency, and have frequent opportunities to practice appropriate emergency response.

 Are your company’s most critical IT systems prepared to survive a disruption?
 Is all company data backed up regularly?
 Do you have a documented recovery plan in place?